-1.1 What is L_YX ?
+1.1 What is LyX?

 LyX is a document preparation system.
 It excels at letting you create complex technical and scientific articles with mathematics, cross-references, bibliographies, indices, etc. It is very good at documents of any length in which the usual processing abilities are required: automatic sectioning and pagination, spellchecking, and so forth.
 It can also be used to write a letter to your mom, though granted, there are probably simpler programs available for that.
 It is definitely not the best tool for creating banners, flyers, or advertisements (we'll explain why later), though with some effort all these can be done, too.
-Some examples of what it is used for: memos, letters, dissertations and theses, lecture notes, seminar notebooks, conference proceedings, software documentation, books (on PostgreSQL, remote sensing, cryptology, fictional novels, poetry, and even a children's book or two), articles in refereed scientific journals, scripts for plays and movies, business proposals . . . you get the idea.
+Some examples of what it is used for: memos, letters, dissertations and theses, lecture notes, seminar notebooks, conference proceedings, software documentation, books, articles in refereed scientific journals, scripts for plays and movies, business proposals, presentations . . .

-LyX is a program that provides a modern approach to writing documents with a computer by using a markup language paradigm, an approach that breaks with the obsolete tradition of the "typewriter concept."
+LyX is a program that provides a modern approach to writing documents with a computer by using a markup language paradigm, an approach that breaks with the obsolete tradition of the "typewriter concept".
 It is designed for authors who want professional output quickly with a minimum of effort without becoming specialists in typesetting.
 The job of typesetting is done mostly by the computer, not the author; with LyX, the author can concentrate on the contents of her writing.